zhwa/mlir-example/book/Chapter-10-Optimizations.md

 3. **Merge loop nests**: Combine iteration spaces, fuse loop bodies, eliminate intermediate buffer
 4. **Update uses**: Redirect buffer uses to the fused operation's result

-The actual implementation is more sophisticated (handles multi-consumer fusion, tiled iteration spaces, structured control flow), but the core idea is straightforward.
+While the core idea is straightforward, MLIR's implementation is sophisticated enough to handle **tiled fusion**—where operations are fused while simultaneously being broken into cache-friendly chunks.
+It also handles multi-consumer fusion (one producer, multiple consumers) and structured control flow.
 What makes MLIR's version powerful is its generality: the same fusion logic works on matmul+ReLU, conv+batchnorm, any producer-consumer pair with compatible iteration spaces.

 **When Fusion Helps (and When It Doesn't)**.
 Fusion benefits memory-bound workloads where memory traffic dominates arithmetic cost.
 For compute-bound operations (large matmuls where memory traffic is small compared to O(n³) arithmetic), fusion matters less.
 Fusion can even hurt performance by: